daynix/VirtHCK/README.md

 # VirtHCK
-QEMU-KVM Virtual Environment for Running Microsoft HCK Tests
+QEMU-KVM is a Virtual Environment for Running Microsoft HCK Tests.

+See https://github.com/daynix/VirtHCK/wiki for more information.